meglwhy/tp/docs/UserGuide.md

 ![clear-command confirmation](images/clear-confirmation.png)
 *Figure 11: Confirmation box to ensure you want to clear all data*

-> **Warning**: This action will delete ALL households and sessions.
-It cannot be undone.
 <div style="background-color: #fff3cd; padding: 10px; border-left: 5px solid #ff9900; margin-bottom: 10px;">
 ⚠️ <strong>Warning:</strong><br>
 Clearing will delete <strong>all</strong> households and sessions.
 This action <strong>cannot</strong> be undone.